DrewBradfordXYZ/quickbase-codepages/README.md

 - Generates a set of HTML files for each app you wish to update in your project's ./dist folder.

-  - Turn off, remove `&& createCodePageHtml` in package.json.
+  - To turn off, remove `&& createCodePageHtml` in package.json.

 - Move `index.html` to ./dist/unused/.

-  - Turn off, remove `&& hideDefaultHtml` in package.json.
+  - To turn off, remove `&& hideDefaultHtml` in package.json.

 ## Required: Configuration File